 Temperature: An optimal temperature range of 22 – 26° C (72 – 79° F) should be maintained always.

-pH: Although, they can adapt to a pH range between 6.0 – 8.0, Pygmy Cories will thrive best in slightly acidic waters under pH values between 6.5 – 6.9.
+pH: Although they can adapt to a pH range between 6.0 – 8.0, Pygmy Cories will thrive best in slightly acidic waters under pH values between 6.5 – 6.9.

 Hardness: Soft water is preferable.
 The corydoras can tolerate neutral or slightly hard water conditions between 2-15 dkH., but it does not mean that they will thrive and be happy.

-Lighting: Pygmy Cory catfish prefers dim-medium lighting condition.
+Lighting: Pygmy Cory catfish prefers dim-medium lighting conditions.
 They tend to exhibit increased activity levels in the presence of high lighting which stresses them out.
 Floating plants like Duckweed can be used to diffuse bright lighting within the tank.